allan/zxview/README.md

         //                             'application/xml-rpc'           => 'xml-rpc',
         //                             'application/xml'                       => 'xml-rpc',

   * Since the Zabbix API doesn't use cookies for authentication, everytime you reload the page, a login dialog will be shown.

   * In the Zabbix Admin Interface you need to setup a user with the proper rights to acces the Zabbix API.
-There is a special group for `API Access` I believe.  `readonly` rights are sufficient.
+There is a special group for `API access` I believe.  `readonly` rights are sufficient.
 After setting up the user, you can test the API access with `curl`:

         $ zabbixuser="..." zabbixpass="..." zabbixserver="..."
         $ export zabbixuser zabbixpass zabbixserver